dlepaux/allegro-youtube-bpm-extension/README.md

 ## TODO
 - [ ] Add support for Safari
-- [x] Add Firefox & Opera Promo images
+- [ ] Add Chrome, Firefox & Opera Promo images
-- [x] Add sample screenshot templates
+- [ ] Add sample screenshot templates
-- [ ] Write a guide for using config variables & JS preprocessor
+- [ ] Convert native DOM with React / Mithril

 ## <a name="contributing"></a> Contributing
 Pull requests are welcome.
 If you add functionality, then please add unit tests to cover it.

 ## <a name="credits"></a> Credits

 Thanks to Carl Törnqvist for his `https://github.com/tornqvist/bpm-detective` package

-Thanks to EmailThis for his amazing boilerplate `https://github.com/EmailThis/extension-boilerplate`
+Thanks to EmailThis for his amazing extension boilerplate `https://github.com/EmailThis/extension-boilerplate`

 ## <a name="licence"></a> Licence